bioball/bioball.github.io/_posts/2014-03-21-private-variables-and-breaking-loops.md

 #### Cons

-1. Every new instance of `Foo` comes with its own `get` and `set` functions.If I create 1000 objects with `new Foo()`, I also get 2000 extra functions.
+1. Every new instance of `Foo` comes with its own `get` and `set` functions.
+If I create 1000 objects with `new Foo()`, I also get 2000 extra functions.
 On a large scale, this can be expensive.
 2. These variables aren't truly private, since the variables are still indirectly exposed via `get` and `set`.
 So is doing this any better than just defining variables as properties of each instance of the class?
 That's up to you to decide.

-The getter and setter methods cannot be on the `.prototype` of `Foo`, because in order for these variables to remain private (in closure), the methods need a direct reference to `stuff`.

 ## Breaking out of `each` loops